Doxa Megalopoli

 Doxa Megalopoli ("Glory") (Α.Ο. Δόξα Μεγαλόπολης A.O.
-Doxa Megalopoli) is a Greek soccer club in Megalopoli in Arcadia.
+Doxa Megalopoli) is a Greek football club in Megalopoli in Arcadia.
 The club was founded in 1956 and is one of the oldest clubs in the city.
 The team won 8 titles and 8 cups in the Arcadia FCA and played in the national Third and Fourth Divisions for several seasons.
 Their greatest success occurred in 2007 when they won the Greek Amateur Cup by beating Kilkisiakos 1–0 in Lamia.
 In 1978, they were that year's finalist in one of the minimum games in which they made it into the final of the Greek organization twice.
-The team participates in the Third Division in Greece.
+The team participates in the Arcadia FCA Second Division in Greece.
 Their club colours are blue and white.
 They are based at the Megalopoli Public Athletic Center, with 500 seats and a turf field.